- Our Firm

 You may need legal assistance during the workers’ compensation claim process.
 Employers, medical providers, and insurance companies do not always act ethically or appropriately after a workplace injury.
 If you have trouble getting your claim approved or are unclear about your rights, contact us to speak with our qualified work injury attorneys.
 Our law firm routinely helps injured workers by:

 You will qualify for workers’ compensation benefits as long as you are an employee and your injury or illness is work-related.
 Any activity that benefits your employer financially is typically considered work-related, regardless of where you are physically located at the time of the accident.
 To successfully file a workers’ comp claim, an injured worker typically needs to demonstrate that the injury has affected your life or work.
 In other words, a small cut or a bruise that does not require medical treatment will not typically qualify you for benefits.
 However, there is some gray areas ineligibility, and every case is different.
 Reach out to one of our attorneys in Riverside for a free case evaluation if you have any questions regarding your specific situation.

 Benefits are designed to help employees financially cover the costs associated with a workplace injury or illness.
 Specific benefits you may qualify for include:

 We want to meet you and help with whatever means we can.
-All initial case consultations are free and you will not incur any legal fees until we do our job and win your case.
-If you cannot make it to our office we will come to you.
+We offer free consultations at our law firm and you will not incur any legal fees until we do our job and win your case.
+If you cannot make it to our office, a workers’ compensation lawyer in Riverside will come to you.
 If you would like to learn more about workers’ compensation, visit our statistics and facts page to get started or you can call us seven days a week at (951) 977-7787.